KhoalaS/BachelorThesis/tex/appendix.md

 }
 \caption{F3 low degree rule}
 \end{subtable}
 \caption{Results for 100 random 3-uniform ER hypergraphs with an edge to vertex ratio of 3.
-Data was collected 10 times per graph to account for run to run variance.}
+Data was collected 10 times per graph to account for run-to-run variance.}
 \label{er3_evr3_stats}
 \end{table}
 $$